ChefDandy/CTE-menu/Poshc2/instructions/Password_policy_discovery.md

 ```

 ## Detection Technique:
-* Attempt to access detailed information about the password policy.
+* Monitor for the use of net Accounts